roman-milk/roman-milk.github.io/a-blackmail-tale.md

  ================

  Hope you liked it.
 If you did, won't you vote?
-Report_Story #1